 6 Large caiguas

-500 grams of Ground beef
+500 grams of Ground meat

-2 Slices of bread
+2 Slices of sandwich bread

 1 Diced tomato